These easy homemade whipped potatoes are a cinch to make in just one pot, and they’re done in under 30 minutes.

 Whipped Potatoes vs. Mashed Potatoes

-The main difference between whipped potatoes and mashed potatoes is the consistency.
-Whipped potatoes are made with an electric hand mixer, making them very creamy and smooth.
-The whipping motion also creates tiny air pockets, yielding a lighter consistency than mashed potatoes.
+Whipped potatoes are made with an electric hand mixer, yielding a smooth, creamy texture.
+The whipping motion also creates tiny air pockets, giving them a lighter consistency than mashed potatoes.
 Whipped potato recipes often contain more butter and milk than mashed potato recipes.

 What are the best potatoes to use for whipped potatoes?